 Dr. Dunn’s seminar also reiterated the key points of last week’s visit to Operation Food Search, and was an informative reminder of the importance of promoting food security across borders and in our local communities.
 Towards the end of her presentation, Dr. Dunn mentioned the United Nations’ 17 Sustainable Development Goals, highlighting the goals that promote access to food and nutrition.
 Food-related morbidity and mortality rates are disproportionately high in both developing countries and underserved areas of relatively wealthy countries.
 By working to achieve the Sustainable Development Goals, many public health social inequities–domestic or international– may be resolved.

 This post is part of the “Summer Research Program” series of the Institute for Public Health’s blog.
-Subscribe to email updates or follow us on Twitter and Facebook to receive notifications about our latest blog posts.Tags: environment, food, food security, global health, nutrition, public health, Summer Research Program
+Subscribe to email updates or follow us on Twitter and Facebook to receive notifications about our latest blog posts.Tags: Diet and Nutrition, Environment, Global Health, Summer Research Program